Posted on Leave a comment

 Trip report by BestHike editor Rick McCharles

-First time to this part of Strathcona Provincial Park, Island, I decided to tent at the biggest on arrival — .
+First time to this part of Strathcona Provincial Park, Vancouver Island, I decided to tent at the biggest campground on arrival — Buttle Lake.

 And was glad I did.